Best Broker For Algorithmic Trading

 What algorithmic trading fundamentally is about can be expressed in the word 'algorithmic'.
 Algorithms are sets of rules.
 They are used to program computers, but can also be used to define any action to be executed whether human or machine.
 So an algorithmic approach is one which is based on rules.
 But there is a difference in the way a human trader can and may apply rules and the way a computer program will execute rules.

-When trading one sometimes thinks that it would be nice to be able to be both intuitive and share the tireless precise capacity of a computer program, but that is asking for a technology which may not exist yet.
+When trading one sometimes thinks that it would be nice to be able to be both intuitive and share the tireless precise capacity of a computer program.
 AI is not really about trying to produce a thinking machine per se (except in research), rather it is about doing things which a human mind cannot do (such as look for patterns in large data sets).
 It may be seen why AI then can be used in algorithmic trading, as an aim of this is to trade in ways a human cannot.

 The sometimes harsh reality of trading can wear the trader down to the point where any intuitive abilities dissipate into near random actions governed by (presumably) older parts of the brain.
 One approach is to accept this and look out for warning signs.
 Another is to use algorithmic trading via computer programs as a tool, using strategies honed in and understood from discretionary trading, where the trader makes the decision to execute a trade, even if following a set of rules.